-- TH email (each teacher has her/his own TH email address) - Monthly calendar: At the beginning of the month, parents receive a calendar highlighting specific activities, themes, etc. for the month. - Weekly newsletters: Newsletters are provided to the parents at the end of each week.

-- White board: At the end of the day, each teacher will place a note on the white board outside the classroom so that parents will know what activities were included in the day. - Daily Note: For our two year olds, parents will receive a daily note regarding their child's school day. - School bag or lunch box: Finally, please be sure to check the contents of your child's school bag each night so that you can find important notes, art projects, and so forth. - Parent-teacher conferences: Conferences are held two times per school year (fall and spring).
+- TH email (each teacher has her/his own TH email address) - Monthly calendar: At the beginning of the month, parents receive a calendar highlighting specific activities, themes, etc. for the month. - Weekly newsletters: Newsletters are provided to the parents at the end of each week. - ProCare App: At the end of the day, each teacher will share a note through ProCare so that parents will know what activities were included in the day. - Shutterfly Share Site: Regularly, teachers will share pictures of the children's day for families to get a glimpse into the classroom.
+Please see the section on Shutterfly Share Sites for more details. - School bag or lunch box: Finally, please be sure to check the contents of your child's school bag each night so that you can find important notes, art projects, and so forth. - Parent-teacher conferences: Conferences are held two times per school year (fall and spring).
 Each conference is a time for parents and teachers to have an opportunity to discuss the growth and development of the child.

-Often times, parents have questions regarding their own child.
-We ask that during arrival and dismissal times, staff members must devote full attention to all of the children.
+Oftentimes, parents have questions regarding their own child.
+We ask that during arrival and dismissal times, staff members devote full attention to all of the children.
 Please keep conversations brief.
 If you need to communicate specific information, a written note or email is preferred.